What does carpal tunnel syndrome feel like?

 If you are experiencing any of these symptoms and have not sought medical attention, you should make an appointment to see your doctor as soon as possible as the success of treatment is directly related to early intervention.

 Do you suspect or have you been diagnosed with carpal tunnel syndrome?
-Use our hand injury claim calculator to determine what carpal tunnel compensation payout you may receive in Queensland, VIC or NSW.
+Use our hand injury claim calculator to determine what carpal tunnel compensation payout you may receive in Queensland and the ACT.

 How did I get carpal tunnel syndrome?